ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Gravity Fall Y Threshold:** When the `y` distance between the floor and the headset exceeds this distance and `Enable Body Collisions` is true then the rigidbody gravity will be used instead of teleport to drop to nearest floor.
  * **Blink Y Threshold:** The `y` distance between the floor and the headset that must change before a fade transition is initiated.
 If the new user location is at a higher distance than the threshold then the headset blink transition will activate on teleport.
 If the new user location is within the threshold then no blink transition will happen, which is useful for walking up slopes, meshes and terrains to prevent constant blinking.
  * **Floor Height Tolerance:** The amount the `y` position needs to change by between the current floor `y` position and the previous floor `y` position before a change in floor height is considered to have occurred.
 A higher value here will mean that a `Drop To Floor` will be less likely to happen if the `y` of the floor beneath the user hasn't changed as much as the given threshold.
+ * **Fall Check Precision:** The amount of rounding on the play area Y position to be applied when checking if falling is occuring.

 ### Class Variables

  * `public enum FallingRestrictors` - Options for testing if a play space fall is valid
-  * `No_Restriction` - Always drop to nearest floor when the headset is no longer over the current standing object.
+  * `NoRestriction` - Always drop to nearest floor when the headset is no longer over the current standing object.
-  * `Left_Controller` - Don't drop to nearest floor  if the Left Controller is still over the current standing object even if the headset isn't.
+  * `LeftController` - Don't drop to nearest floor  if the Left Controller is still over the current standing object even if the headset isn't.
-  * `Right_Controller` - Don't drop to nearest floor  if the Right Controller is still over the current standing object even if the headset isn't.
+  * `RightController` - Don't drop to nearest floor  if the Right Controller is still over the current standing object even if the headset isn't.
-  * `Either_Controller` - Don't drop to nearest floor  if Either Controller is still over the current standing object even if the headset isn't.
+  * `EitherController` - Don't drop to nearest floor  if Either Controller is still over the current standing object even if the headset isn't.
-  * `Both_Controllers` - Don't drop to nearest floor only if Both Controllers are still over the current standing object even if the headset isn't.
+  * `BothControllers` - Don't drop to nearest floor only if Both Controllers are still over the current standing object even if the headset isn't.

 ### Class Events